gavinscheele/PythonEmailScript/README.md

 1. You will need to download and install MySQL Connector for Python, which can be found here: https://dev.mysql.com/downloads/connector/python/.
 It will ask you to create an account if you do not already have one, but the account is free.

 2. If you have a mac, or already have python installed, you can proceed to step 3.
 Otherwise, you will need to download and install python from here: https://www.python.org/downloads/.
-I'm using version 2.7.10 but it shouldn't matter.
+I'm using version 2.7.10.

 3. Clone this repository to the desired directory.
 Run (in terminal)
     ```bash